 - Revenue sources – advertisement, subscription, affiliate, and others

 Third-party Integrations – There might be a case when the need to modify the platform arises to suit the business requirements.

 Custom Software Development

 Consumer expectations often change as more advanced technologies are developed.
-The use of such technologies is essential to design and deliver the new ecommerce experiences possible within the ecosystem.
+The use of technologies is essential to design and deliver the new ecommerce experiences possible within the ecosystem.
 Hence, the need for custom development arises.

 Marketing and Customer Service

-The digital commerce online marketing is connected with customer service.
 Omnichannel customer service creates an impactful outcome and bridges the gap between digital and physical.
 It increases cross-selling and up-selling opportunities by leveraging tools and techniques to understand the context at a deeper level.

 Smart Home – Smart home uses the internet of things (IoT) to connect different devices together.
 For example – a consumer can order groceries using smart assistant like Alexa while looking inside the refrigerator.